birmacher/sample-apps-ios-simple-objc-with-uitest/README.md

-Fork of the Bitrise sample iOS app
+Bitrise sample iOS app
 ===========================

+some changes

 This is a simple, Objective-C based iOS app project you can use for testing Bitrise's app validation process